Mohammed-Saleh-Ishaq/PY-API/README.md

 --> Implemented Basic Error Handling: You've used HTTPException to return a 404 Not Found error when a request is made for a task that doesn't exist.

 --> Managed Data in Memory: The tasks list serves as an in-memory data store for the tasks.
 This means the data will be lost when the application restarts.
+    For a production application, you would typically integrate with a persistent database.